 Keep them cool in the car seat, too.

-Things like appointments and grocery trips do not take a break for the heat.
+Things like appointments and grocery trips do not take a break from the heat.
 Most of the time, you’ll still have to run those pesky errands while breaking a serious sweat.
 Remember, though, if you have your kiddo with you, do not leave them in your hot car!
 Not only do temperatures rise quickly in a hot car, but a child’s body temperature rises 3-5 times faster than an adult’s.
 This makes leaving children in the car very dangerous!

 If you want more ideas on how to escape high temperatures on car rides, you can check out our blog post on heat and car seats.
 You can also find a variety of our favorite summer products for keeping that heat under control on our Amazon Shop.
 Check them out to be even more prepared for your next warm season!